Metric Analysis for Spatial Semantic Segmentation of Sound Scenes: Evaluation Metrics For S5

 \subsection{CASA-SDR}

+In this section, we present CASA-SDR,\footnote{https://github.com/mishramayank1903/Metric-analysis-for-S5} and discuss how it alleviates the limitations of CA-SDR.

-CASA-SDR uses the following procedure for S5 evaluation: \begin{itemize} \item Instead of first calculating the labeling errors on the predicted labels, we first calculate the SDR between all possible pairs of reference and estimated sources, i.e., we compute the SDR over all possible source permutations. \item We select the best source permutation, i.e., the permutation of estimated sources that provide the matching target sources/estimated sources with the highest SDR value.
-We also apply the same permutation to the class labels so that (sources, label) tuples remain as predicted by the S5 system before the permutation phase. \item We calculate the classification errors given the permutation of the sources obtained above. \item We only keep the score for sources with correct labels (TP) and we assign a 0~dB score to sources with incorrect labels. \item We compute the mean over all target sources. \end{itemize} The above modification allows for controlling the impact of the FP/FN on the metric, while in CA-SDR these errors can reflect in either a 0 dB or low SDR.
-In essence, when there are labeling errors, e.g., as described in Tables~\ref{tab:limitations_1}, \ref{tab:limitations_2}, CASA-SDR avoids assigning a low (sometimes negative) SDR that could be ambiguous as it always takes the best permutation of sources for SDR calculation.
-Hence with CASA-SDR, a low SDR means a poor separation and the classification errors are marked explicitly.
+CASA-SDR uses the following procedure for S5 evaluation: \begin{itemize} \item Instead of first calculating the labeling errors on the predicted labels, we calculate the SDR between all possible pairs of reference and estimated sources and keep the best permutation, i.e., we utilize the classical SDR defined in~\eqref{eq:classicalSDR}. \item Applying the same permutation to the class labels, ensuring that (source, label) tuples remain as predicted by the S5 system before the permutation phase. \item Calculating the classification errors, i.e., TPs, FPs, and FNs, given the permutation of the sources obtained above. \item Only keeping the score for sources with correct labels (TPs), and assigning a score of 0~dB to sources with incorrect labels. \item Computing the mean of improvement values as per the aggregation strategy. \end{itemize} Formally, the CASA-SDR is defined as: